strubrina/Richtax/README.md

 6. Then (in your venv or just like this) install the required moduls using `pip install -r requirements.txt`

-6. Run the flask app with the command `py main.py`
+7. Run the flask app with the command `py main.py`

-7. Press CTRL and click on the adress of localhost: http://127.0.0.1:8080
+8. Press CTRL + click on the adress of localhost: http://127.0.0.1:8080 (You can ignore the Warning about localhost just being a development server.)

-8. Your browser should open the application now - please refer to the documentation in the Richtax app to learn more about the workflow.
+9. Your browser should open the application now - please refer to the documentation in the Richtax app to learn more about the workflow.

-9. Have fun using Richtax :)
+10. Have fun using Richtax :)

+## Using the App

+Please refer to the documentation in the web app itself.

+## Closing the App

+To quit the app just follow the instructions in the terminal and press CTRL + C.